adokter/bioRad/cran-comments.md

 ## bioRad 0.6.2
-This release includes an important bugfix in function integrate_profile()
+This release addresses an important bugfix in function integrate_profile()